CyberSource/cybersource-rest-client-python/docs/InvoicesApi.md

 api_instance = CyberSource.InvoicesApi()
 offset = 56 # int | Page offset number.
 limit = 56 # int | Maximum number of items you would like returned. status = 'status_example' # str | The status of the invoice.
-Possible values:   - DRAFT   - CREATED   - SENT   - PARTIAL   - PAID   - CANCELED  (optional)
+Possible values:   - DRAFT   - CREATED   - SENT   - PARTIAL   - PAID   - CANCELED   - PENDING  (optional)

 try:
     # Get a List of Invoices